 A successful agile working environment is based on understanding what you need to operate your business.
 The same principles apply when you introduce social distancing.
 The only difference is this may be a short-term solution that will need to be changed going forward.
 Like most of our working practices, COVID-19 has accelerated our thinking on office environments.

 I doubt any office space will currently operate a 2.0m social distancing.
 Which means you need to think about your teams, the space they occupy and who needs to be in the office.

 You could operate a rota system that has certain people in the office on specific days.
 The rest of the time they will be WFH.
 But make sure you provide your staff with all the necessary equipment for a safe and productive WFH environment.
-Desks, chairs and technology are just as important at home as in the office.
+Desks, office chairs and technology are just as important at home as in the workplace.

 Within the office environment, you need to look at space planning.
 This will enable you to understand how many people you can accommodate within the space.
 Operating safely around the 2.0m social distancing.